 Comparing the above answer with ultimate limit state answer from Staad Pro;

 You can see that M0 from Staad Pro is 65.1 kNm.
-This about 8.3% less than the anser gotten from manual analysis, and further reinforces the fact that finite element analysis approach to this problem yields a more economical result.
+This about 8.3% less than the answer gotten from manual analysis, and further reinforces the fact that the finite element analysis approach to this problem yields a more economical result.

 The maximum moment in the x-direction can be found to be 45.5 kNm.
-Cusens and Kuang (1966) recommends that the transverse reinforcement be concentrated in the vicinity of the flight and the landing.
-This results offers a good insight.
+Cusens and Kuang (1966) recommend that the transverse reinforcement be concentrated in the vicinity of the flight and the landing.
+This result offers good insight into the recommendation.

 The twisting moment on the staircase due to the load is given below;